 - It also symbolizes strength, conquest, peace and surrender.

-- Aids mental clarity, encourages us to clear obstacle, evokes purification of thoughts or actions and enable fresh beginnings.
+- Aids mental clarity, encourages us to clear obstacles, evokes purification of thoughts or actions and enables fresh beginnings.

 - Gray is associated with soothing, balance, restrained, wisdom, neutral, boring and depressing.

 - Deep dark gray can give a sense of mystery.